 Perfect pie recipes in time for National Pie Day

 National Pie Day is just around the corner; it’s celebrated every year on January 23rd.
 But what type of pie person are you?
 Savoury or Sweet?
 No matter what your favourite is, Pie Day is a great day to indulge in a slice (or a whole pie) to yourself or share with your flat mates.

 So, where did National Pie Day come from you ask?

 National Pie Day originated in Colorado in 1975 from a school teacher named Charlie Papazian.
 His birthday was on 23rd January and he decided this day would be forever remembered as National Pie Day.
-Why?
+But why was this?
 Simply because he loved pie.
-Where many of us tend to have birthday cake to celebrate our birthday’s, Charlie would have ‘birthday pie’.
+Where many of us tend to have birthday cake to celebrate our birthday’s, Charlie however would have ‘birthday pie’.
 Since then, his idea for a National Pie Day has spread around the world.

 5 Fun Pie Facts

 - Pie is so special, it has two days: December 1st and January 23rd are National Pie Day.

 - Pumpkin Pie wasn’t served at the pilgrim’s first Thanksgiving in 1621

 - The Ancient Egyptians around 2,500BC are known to have eaten pies made with ground oats or wheat wrapped around a filling of honey or figs.

 - Pie was not always America’s favorite dessert – in the 19th Century, fruit pies were a common breakfast food eaten before the start of a long day.